MIPPL/nephele-org-website/public/content/developers/docs/transactions/index.md

 ## Types of transactions {#types-of-transactions}

-On Ethereum there are a few different types of transactions:
+On Nephele there are a few different types of transactions:

 - Regular transactions: a transaction from one account to another.
 - Contract deployment transactions: a transaction without a 'to' address, where the data field is used for the contract code.